TLDR

 The challenge: Public health authorities, insurers, and researchers need to know whether their policies work.
 But population-level interventions affect everyone simultaneously!
 They rule out randomized experiments, difference-in-differences designs, and synthetic control methods.
+In these situations, how do you evaluate causally what happened?

 The Setting: Causal Analysis Without a Control Group